ai36/_internship_career-app-1/README.md

 + Number of task: 8
 + Technology: React, RSBuild, Zustand, HTML, CSS, JS

+### Task 6

+Implement a mechanism for fetching job listings from the API according to the filter settings.

+General:

+- Add the ability to select filters; the selected filters are saved in the state manager.
+When the page is refreshed or when navigating to other pages, the filters should be preserved (you can use sessionStorage or urlSearchParams to save data when reloading).

+- When the filters are changed, new requests are sent for updated job listings, taking the selected filters into account.

+- Every time a request is sent to the API, skeleton loaders should be shown.

+- If no job listings are found for the selected filters, display a message according to the [design](https://www.figma.com/design/0QFmqBCSbBuHuMnxpnF5b4/Career-App.-1-sprint.-6-task?node-id=0-1&t=Gm3cCW5opFDaCyWP-0).

+- If several values are selected in a filter, show the total number of selected values in each filter section (see the [design](https://www.figma.com/design/0QFmqBCSbBuHuMnxpnF5b4/Career-App.-1-sprint.-6-task?node-id=0-1&t=Gm3cCW5opFDaCyWP-0)).

+- For filters with radio buttons, there should always be one option selected.
+When the application is initialized, or when there are no selected options inside a radio button filter, the first option should be selected by default.
+These filters are not counted in the total number of selected filters (see the [design](https://www.figma.com/design/0QFmqBCSbBuHuMnxpnF5b4/Career-App.-1-sprint.-6-task?node-id=0-1&t=Gm3cCW5opFDaCyWP-0)).

+- For filters with checkboxes, any number of available options can be selected.

+Resetting filters:

+- If any filter has a value set, a "reset filters" button should appear.
+If no value is set in any filter, this button should not be shown.

+- When the "clear filters" button is clicked, all active filters should be reset, including any inputs.
+The API request in this case should be the same as when the application loads.

+Filter with input:

+- To get the list of countries, regions, and cities, use an array with data available from the API by [link](https://api.hh.ru/areas) (store it in a separate file in the app) or fetch the data directly via an [API call](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-areas).
+Make sure to include all data for Russian regions and cities; data for other countries is optional.

+- The city search is live and starts after at least three characters are entered.
+If there are no matching cities, the dropdown is not shown.

+- If any cities are selected, when clicking on the input, show the selected cities according to the design, even if less than three characters have been entered.

+Hidden job listings:

+- The `include hidden jobs` filter should not be sent in the API request; this is handled on the frontend.

+- When `include hidden jobs` is selected, show all jobs that match the filters, including hidden ones.

+Sending the request:

+For technology tags, the selected technologies should be joined in the request like `&query=js+git+css`; for other filters, use `&query1=filterValue&query2=filterValue`.
+If several filters are selected, the request should look similar to this [example](https://api.hh.ru/vacancies/?page=0&per_page=18&order_by=publication_time&area=1&area=66&employment=full&employment=part&experience=noExperience&text=frontend+react+git).

+You can also check how filters work on the hh.ru website when searching for jobs.

 ### Task 5

 Create a detailed vacancy card according to the [layout](https://www.figma.com/design/VYUI4nmYxe4uIcwd1d4GQ3/Career-App.-1-sprint.-5-task?m=auto&t=5IxYMpyV8TeDAo4h-6), using data from the [API](https://dev.hh.ru/).